 Access to HCC's information technology resources is a privilege granted to HCC users (faculty, staff and students) in support of their studies, instruction, duties as employees, official business with the College, and/or other College-sanctioned activities.
 Access may also be granted to individuals outside of HCC for purposes consistent with the mission of the College.

 Gaining access to the College's information technology resources does not imply the right to use those resources.
-The College reserves the right to limit, restrict, remove or extend access to and privileges within, material posted on, or communications via its information technology resources, consistent with this policy, applicable law or as the result of College disciplinary processes, and irrespective of the originating access point.
+The College reserves the right to limit, restrict, remove or extend access to and privileges within, material posted on, or communications via its information technology resources, consistent with this procedure, applicable law or as the result of College disciplinary processes, and irrespective of the originating access point.

-All users of HCC's information technology resources are advised to consider the open nature of information disseminated electronically, and should not assume any degree of privacy or restricted access to such information.
-HCC strives to provide the highest degree of security when transferring data, but cannot be held responsible if these measures are circumvented and the information is intercepted, copied, read, forged, destroyed or misused by others.
+All users of HCC's information technology resources are advised to consider the open nature of information disseminated electronically, and they should not assume any degree of privacy or restricted access to such information.
+HCC strives to provide the highest degree of security when transferring data, but the College cannot be held responsible if these measures are circumvented and information is intercepted, copied, read, forged, destroyed or misused by others.

 Original electronic materials on central computing equipment and/or copies may be retained for specified periods of time on system backups and other locations; however, the College does not warrant that such information can be retrieved.